kaijan/Using-CloudWatch-and-SNS-Services-to-Monitor-Your-Website/README.md

 10. Under **Actions**, for Whenever this alarm, select State is ALARM.
 * For Send notification to, Click **NEW List**.
-* Send notification to: my topic
+* Send notification to: mytopic
 * Sendemail : Your email

 >You must confirm the subscription before notifications can be sent.